 It had been less than a month and a half since Wei Wuxian had last seen him.
-He should not be surprised that Lan Wangji looked the same as ever: troublingly beautiful, unwasteful of so much as movement or air, ethereal again now that he was not covered in the sweat and dust of months of war.
+He should not be surprised that Lan Wangji looked the same as before: troublingly beautiful, unwasteful of so much as movement or air, ethereal again now that he was not covered in the sweat and dust of months of war.

 He remembered once comparing him to the great beauties of ages past, to Lan An or Wen Mao, as they both stood above the stairs of the Nightless City.
 The comparison felt apt again with the white light of coming fall painted thusly over him.

-“It is good to see you.
+“It’s good to see you.
 Did you come with your brother?”
 Wei Wuxian asked.

 “Yes,” Lan Wangji said softly.

 As if called by the mention of him alone, Lan Xichen appeared down the harsh slope of the stairs, walking up slowly in company of a familiar man in golden robes.
 The both of them stopped a few steps below the bluff where Wei Wuxian stood.
 They bowed to him, one at the shoulders, the other at the neck.

 Meng Yao, Wei Wuxian remembered, eyeing the man in gold.